JaneBrainGHG/MasterTool-Discord-MultiTool/README.md

 A powerful Discord Multi Tool with many features for server management, token handling, and automation.

+> Note: Tool is provided as .exe file - no Python installation needed!
+> Due to file size limitations on GitHub, the tool is hosted on Google Drive.

 ## Features ⚡

 - Token Management (Join, Leave, Spam)